iSPIRT/OCEN-Documentation/docs/auth_service/intro.md

 ---
-sidebar_position: 6
+sidebar_position: 1
 ---

-# Auth Service
+# Auth Service Overview

 The Auth service addresses two main concerns in the ecosystem:
 1. Identity of the entity accessing an endpoint
 2. Integrity and non-repudiation so entities cannot deny their actions after performing any operation